lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Contributed presentations, tutorials, or advance suggestions for breakouts are encouraged from DP0 delegates and Rubin Observatory staff (contact Melissa Graham).

-A list of topics and links to recordings for Delegate Assemblies from July 2022 through July 2023.
+Topics and recordings for :doc:`/dp0-delegate-resources/assembly-recordings.rst`.

 .. include:: dp0-delegate-assemblies-schedule.inc